-The Board of Directors adopted a formal code of business conduct and ethics (the "Code") which was approved by the BOD in October 2018.
+The Board adopted a formal code of business conduct and ethics (the "Code") which was approved by the Board in October 2018.
 The Company expects each of its directors, officers and employees to read and become familiar with the ethical standards described in this Code.